 Packaged pump stations are an integrated system that includes a tank made of strong impact-resistant materials like polyethylene with internally fitted pipework, submersible automatic pump/s with float switch, and sometimes including a high-level alarm or pump controls.
 All packaged pump stations are pre-assembled and ready for installation into the ground.

 The housing of a packaged pump station should be manufactured from strong, impact-resistant materials such as precast concrete, polyethylene, or glass-reinforced plastic.
 Pump stations used for sewage should be certified to comply with the Australian Standard for Septic Tanks (AS/NS1546.1).

-If you are looking for a pump station for your drainage needs, talk to us at Team Poly today for advice although we don’t sell them anymore.
+If you are looking for a pump station for your drainage needs you are welcome to talk to us at Team Poly today for advice, although unfortunately we don’t sell them anymore.